gogleva/SecretSanta/README.md

 Next, it is crucial to ensure the absence of motifs and domains preventing the protein from being secreted despite the presence of the signal peptide.
-These sequences include transmembrane domains, short ER lumen retention signals, mitochondria and plastid targeting signals.

-A number of excellent command line tools and web-interfaces exist to perform prediction of individual motifs and domains ([signalp](http://www.cbs.dtu.dk/services/SignalP/), [targetp](http://www.cbs.dtu.dk/services/TargetP/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/),
+These sequences include transmembrane domains, short ER lumen retention signals, mitochondria and plastid targeting signals.A number of excellent command line tools and web-interfaces exist to perform prediction of individual motifs and domains ([signalp](http://www.cbs.dtu.dk/services/SignalP/), [targetp](http://www.cbs.dtu.dk/services/TargetP/), [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/),